-You can reduce heartburn symptoms by making changes to your diet, your habits or by taking medicine.
+You can reduce symptoms by making changes to your diet and lifestyle habits or by taking medicine.

 Change your diet

-- not eating for 3 hours before you go to bed
+- eating 3 hours before you go to bed

-- not eating and drinking at the same time
+- having food and drink at the same time

-- avoid lying flat - sleep with pillows under your head and shoulders
+do not lie flat - sleep with pillows supporting your head and shoulders

-Talk to your GP or pharmacist if changing your diet and habits don't help you.
-They can advise you what's safe to take during pregnancy.
+Talk to your GP or pharmacist if you think you need medicine.
+They can tell you what is safe to take during pregnancy.

-The most common types of heartburn medicine are 'antacids' and 'alginates'.
+The most common types of medicine for indigestion and heartburn are called antacids and alginates.

 Antacids neutralise (balance out) the acid in your stomach.
 Alginates stop the acid leaking back up from your stomach.
-They're usually combined into one medicine, which you can get from a pharmacy.
+These are usually combined into 1 medicine.

-Always tell your pharmacist that you're pregnant before buying heartburn medication - not all antacids are safe to take while pregnant.
+Tell your pharmacist that you're pregnant before taking medicine for indigestion and heartburn.
+Not all antacids are safe to take while pregnant.

-Do not take antacids if you have an iron deficiency or need to take iron supplements - antacids can stop your body absorbing iron.
+Do not take antacids if you have low iron or take iron supplements.
+Antacids can stop your body absorbing iron.

 If these medicines do not ease your symptoms, talk to your GP about other medicines.